 Toward Healthy Aging - Binder Ready, 11th Edition

-Prepare your students to provide holistic, compassionate nursing care for older adults!
-Based on evidence-based protocols, Toward Healthy Aging, 11th Edition helps students master gerontological nursing skills with an approach that focuses on health, wholeness, and the potential in aging.
+Provide holistic, compassionate nursing care for older adults!
+Based on evidence-based protocols, Toward Healthy Aging, 11th Edition helps you master gerontological nursing skills with an approach that focuses on health, wholeness, and the potential in aging.
 In promoting healthy aging, the text emphasizes caring and respect for the person.
 Special sections provide an honest look at the universal experience of aging.
-With this classic text, students will learn to apply scientific research, build critical thinking skills, and prepare for success on the NCLEX® exam and in clinical practice.
+Written by gerontological nursing experts Theris A. Touhy and Kathleen F. Jett, this classic text helps you learn to apply scientific research, build critical thinking skills, and prepare for success on the NCLEX® exam and in clinical practice.

 - Promoting Healthy Aging: Implications for Gerontological Nursing sections help you apply concepts to assessments and interventions.